How to Select the Best Customer Experience Management Software

 The Rise of Big Data Within Customer Experience Management

-Once organisations got their feet wet building surveys, analysing data, and figuring out how to incentivise customers and employees to respond, they had to take the next step in the customer experience management journey: making sense of feedback.
+Once organizations got their feet wet building surveys, analyzing data, and figuring out how to incentivize customers and employees to respond, they had to take the next step in the customer experience management journey: making sense of feedback.
 No small task, especially when the field was in its infancy, but both brands and experience vendors were determined to make sense of all the feedback they were receiving.

 However, this is the part of the story where the customer experience management revolution ended up stalling out for a lot of brands.
 They’d gathered lots of data, yes, but what a lot of these brands and the vendors that partnered with them didn’t quite grasp at the time is that big data alone cannot solve your business and customer experience problems.
 Nonetheless, big data remained the north star of many experience programs, which, frankly, is why a large number of them failed.